emsesp/docs/Configure-firmware.md

 #### Syslog

-- **Syslog IP/Host** is the optional DNS or IP address of a syslog server for capturing remote logs.
+- **Syslog IP** is the IP address of a syslog server for capturing remote logs.
 Leave blank is not using SysLog.
+- **Syslog Port** if using a alternate port (default 514)
 - **Syslog Log Level** sets the maximum log level for reported messages.
 The highest level is DEBUG which will send a lot of log data so use with caution.
 - **Syslog Mark Interval** will send out a special `mark` message to the SysLog, useful for timing events.